zhuruijie16/Scripts_CE/README.md

-# Scripts_CE
+# Scripts_MCE
-This repo contains necessary scripts use to generate CE model used for ML learning
+This repo contains necessary scripts used to generate the Multi-Center-Environment (MCE) model for ML learning